CryptixByte/CryptixByte/README.md

 - Whispers of the Abyss ~ A C++ text based RPG
 - LogInsight ~ A C++ log file analyzer

+### Project Updates & Announcements 📢 :
+- Whispers of the Abyss's File saving function developed
+- Looking for potential collaborators

 ### Contact 📜 :
 Currently you can connect with me via GitHub